How I Overcame the Odds

 Perhaps as a result of that criticism of the way dull and dumb I was, I worked hard to improve my lot by reading books.
 But my efforts were never fully reflected in school because I continued scoring average marks.
 It's because of my average performance that my parents were reluctant to transfer me to Kunoni Educational Centre, the private primary school I mentioned in my previous story on this blog.

 And when my parents eventually changed their minds and took me to Kunoni, I continued performing averagely in spite of doing much reading.
 As a matter of fact, I never managed to score past the 396 mark in my Standard Eight tests.
-Well, my scores - which ranged mostly in the 370s - weren't that mediocre; but again, they weren't good enough to get me into such a prestigious high school as Starehe Boys' Centre where I had applied for admission.
+Well, my scores - which ranged mostly in the 370s and 380s - weren't that mediocre; but again, they weren't good enough to get me into such a prestigious high school as Starehe Boys' Centre where I had applied for admission.